 Regional Holcim Awards 2014 North America

-Watch a summary of statements by authors of Holcim Awards prize-winning projects in North America: What contribution does my …
+Watch a summary of statements by authors of Holcim Awards prize-winning projects in North America: What contribution …

 Poreform, a water absorptive surface and subterranean basin that captures rain runoff and adds over 75,000 megaliters …